EudsonSouza/product-catalog-api/docs/00-Overview/ArchitectureDecisionLog.md

 **Context**:

 -   Need for maintainable and testable codebase
--   Requirement to support multiple data sources in the future
+-   Preference for simplicity over strict architectural rules
--   Team familiarity with layered architectures
+-   Team familiarity with traditional layered architectures
 -   Portfolio project demonstrating professional practices
+-   Small to medium-sized project scope

 **Consequences**:

--   **Positive**: Clear separation of concerns, high testability, independence from frameworks
+-   **Positive**: Clear separation of concerns, straightforward to understand
--   **Positive**: Business logic isolated in Domain layer
+-   **Positive**: Business logic organized in Services and Domain layers
--   **Positive**: Easy to swap infrastructure components
+-   **Positive**: Simpler than Clean Architecture, easier to implement
--   **Negative**: Initial setup complexity
--   **Negative**: More files and abstractions
+-   **Positive**: Good balance between structure and flexibility
+-   **Negative**: Less strict dependency rules than Clean Architecture
+-   **Trade-off**: Services layer can depend on Data layer (more direct but less flexible)

 ---